Created specially for like-minded travellers.

 A sure highlight of our cruise will be an exclusive private dinner at the Michelin-starred Palazzo Petrucci in Naples.
 The restaurant overlooks the Gulf of Naples with views of Capri, the Sorrentine Peninsula, and Vesuvius.
 During sunset, sip Italian sparkling wine and sample a variety of finger foods.
 The chef and sommeliers will talk about local foods and wines before a five-course tasting menu, including wine pairings.
 Relax and enjoy a hearty dose of La Dolce Vita!

-In addition to these culinary-tailored activities, we will have the opportunity to see the ruins of the ancient Greeks at Syracuse, Taormina, and Paestum; to discover the iconic Roman sites of Pompeii and Herculaneum, as well as those in the Eternal City itself; and to discover inviting medieval towns, including Noto and Pizzo.
+In addition to these culinary-tailored activities, we will have the opportunity to see the ruins of the ancient Greeks at Syracuse, Taormina, and Paestum; to discover the iconic Roman sites of Pompeii and Herculaneum; and to discover inviting medieval towns, including Noto and Pizzo.
 Seldom is there such an opportunity to enjoy such a rich feast.

 Choose your stateroom